bezhermoso/tree-sitter-ghostty/README.md

 ```

 > [!NOTE]
-> Having [nvim-treesitter] installed is not required.
+> [nvim-treesitter] is not required.
 However if you have it installed, this plugin will attempt to register
 > itself as a parser so that `nvim-treesitter` can manage it e.g. `:TSInstall! ghostty`.

 Installing this as a plugin should automatically enable syntax highlighting for Ghostty configuration files located in